 Monica Ashour, MTS, M Hum

-President, Author, and National Speaker
+Director of Content Development, Author, and National Speaker

 Holding two Masters from the University of Dallas—one in Theological Studies and one in Humanities, Monica Ashour is an author, national speaker, and President for the Theology of the Body Evangelization Team, known as TOBET.
 Named in 2010 by The Catholic National Register as one of the top six speakers on Saint John Paul’s seminal work known as the Theology of the Body, Monica has published several works: